denzelxav/Plantfolio/README.md

 * Viewing recommended plants: press 'Recommendations'.
     * Excluding dangerous plants for pets: press 'Only show pet-safe plants'.

 * Saving your data manually: press 'Save'.
-The application saves automatically upon closure but a crash may prevent saving.
+The application saves automatically upon closure but a crash may prevent saving Running the .exe saves the application's data in %appdata%/Plantfolio instead of the project files' .json .

 * Viewing all notifications: press 'Notifications'.
 A less detailed overview is shown in the list on the main window.
     * Viewing a single notification along with its details: choose the right notification in the combobox.